-- 1.1.1 Subject to Article 14, adopting and changing the Constitution; - 1.1.2 Approving or adopting the Policy Framework, the Budget and any application to the Secretary of State for a Housing Land Transfer; - 1.1.3 Appointing the Leader of the Council annually; - 1.1.4 Agreeing and/or amending the responsibility for functions of any Committees or other bodies appointed by the Full Council, deciding on their composition and making appointments to them; - 1.1.5 Appointing representatives to Outside Bodies unless it has been delegated by the Council; - 1.1.6 Adopting an allowances scheme or assessing, revoking or replacing any such scheme; - 1.1.7 Changing the name of the area and conferring the title of Honorary Alderman or Freeman; - 1.1.8 Confirming the appointment or dismissal of the Head of Paid Service; - 1.1.9 Making arrangements for the proper administration of financial affairs; - 1.1.10 Designating an officer as the Monitoring Officer; - 1.1.11 Appointing an Electoral Registration Officer; - 1.1.12 Appointing a Returning or Acting Returning Officer for Parliamentary, Local, European and Police Commissioners elections and referenda; - 1.1.13 Making, amending, revoking, re-enacting or adopting byelaws and orders and promoting or opposing the making of local legislation or personal Bills;
+- 3.1.
+Subject to Article 14, adopting and changing the Constitution; - 3.2.
+Approving or adopting the Policy Framework, the Budget and any application to the Secretary of State for a Housing Land Transfer; - 3.3.
+Appointing the Leader of the Council annually; - 3.4.
+Agreeing and/or amending the responsibility for functions of any committees or other bodies appointed by the Full Council, deciding on their composition and making appointments to them; - 3.5.
+Appointing representatives to outside bodies unless has been delegated by the Council - 3.6.
+Adopting an allowances scheme or assessing, revoking or replacing any such scheme; - 3.7.
+Changing the name of the area and conferring the title of Honorary Alderman or Freeman; - 3.8.
+Confirming the appointment or dismissal of the Head of Paid Service; - 3.9.
+Making arrangements for the proper administration of financial affairs; - 3.10.
+Designating an officer as the Monitoring Officer; - 3.11.
+Appointing an Electoral Registration Officer; - 3.12.
+Appointing a Returning or Acting Returning Officer for Parliamentary, local, European and Police Commissioners elections and referenda - 3.13.
+Making, amending, revoking, re-enacting or adopting bylaws and orders and promoting or opposing the making of local legislation or personal Bills; - 3.14.
+Determining senior management structures of the organisation; - 3.15.
+Agreeing procedure rules, standing orders and financial regulations; - 3.16.
+Proposals relating to district boundaries, electoral wards and the number of Borough Councillors; - 3.17.
+Agreeing an Annual Schedule of Meetings; - 3.18.
+Adopting and amending the Authority's Code of Conduct for members and other codes and protocols comprising the ethical framework;